gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 This capability is not integral to the proposal and if necessary can be sliced off and we can allow only for tuples to only have a single homogenous tuple element.

-### Type Checker: Use homogenous tuple bit to decrease time needed to TypeCheck homogenous tuples
+### Type Checker: Use homogenous tuple bit to decrease time needed to type-check homogenous tuples

 Today the type checker has to perform a linear amount of work when type checking homogenous tuples.
 This is exascerbated by the comparable/equatable/hashable conformances added in [SE-0283](0283-tuples-are-equatable-comparable-hashable.md).
-We can eliminate this for large homogenous tuples since when we typecheck we will be able to infer that all elements of a tuple that has the homogenous tuple bit set is the same, allowing the type checker can just type check the first element of the tuple type and use only that for type checking purposes.
+We can eliminate this for large homogenous tuples since when we typecheck we will be able to infer that all elements of a tuple that has the homogenous tuple bit set are the same, allowing the type checker to just type-check the first element of the tuple type and skip the rest.

 ### Standard Library/Runtime Improvements: